SpM-lab/irlib/README.md

 You can find examples below the directory "examples" in the source directory.

 ## License
 All files except for those in the directory "thirdparty" are licensed under MIT license.
-See LICENSE.txt for more details.
+See LICENSE for more details.